hydephp/develop/docs/creating-content/documentation-pages.md

 Hyde compiles your Markdown content into beautiful static HTML pages using a TailwindCSS frontend, complete with a responsive sidebar that is automatically generated based on your Markdown files.
 You can even customize the order, labels, and groups of the sidebar items to suit your needs.

-Additionally, if you have a `_docs/index.md` file, the sidebar header will link to it, and an automatically generated "Docs" link will be added to your site's main navigation menu, pointing to your documentation page.
+Additionally, if you have an `_docs/index.md` file, the sidebar header will link to it, and an automatically generated "Docs" link will be added to your site's main navigation menu, pointing to your documentation page.

 If you have a Torchlight API token in your `.env` file, Hyde will even enable syntax highlighting automatically, saving you time and effort.
 For more information about this feature, see the [extensions page](extensions#torchlight).